Administration of Buccal Seizure Medication

 • Being given at the right time

-5. Ensure the appropriate amount of time has passed prior to administering the student’s seizure medication.
+12. Follow Student’s Action Plan to ensure the appropriate amount of time has passed prior to administering the student’s seizure medication

 • If the dose is incorrect the fluid can be squirted back into the bottle and withdrawn again

-10. Retract the child’s lower lip and slowly squirt the drug into the mouth between the lip and gum
+• Note the time of the and slowly squirt the drug into the mouth between the lip and gum

 • Squirt half of the medication into one side of their mouth and the remaining medication into the other side of the mouth